aws-samples/eks-workshop/content/beginner/115_sg-per-pod/20_rds.md

 date: 2020-12-02T21:00:37-05:00
 draft: false
 weight: 20
+tags:
+  - beginner
 ---

-Now that our Security Groups are ready let's create our database.
-We will create an Amazon PostgreSQL RDS Database.
+Now that our security groups are ready let's create our Amazon RDS for PostgreSQL database.

 We first need to create a [DB subnet groups](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_VPC.WorkingWithRDSInstanceinaVPC.html#USER_VPC.Subnets).
 We will use the same subnets as our EKS cluster.